joetanx/joetanx.github.io/cv.md

 #### PAM in Critical and Sensitive Information Infrastructure (CII/SII) environments for various government ministries and agencies

 - Engineered and integrated numerous major deployments cumulating to thousands of privileged users
-- Designed bespoke architecture to fulfil the business continuity planning (BCP) and compliance retention requirements for each disparate deployment scenario
+- Designed bespoke architecture to satisfy the business continuity planning (BCP) and compliance retention requirements for each disparate deployment scenario
 - Integrated solution in various environments to interoperate with the Government Furnished Equipment (GFE) such as Thales HSM, RSA Authentication Server, F5 ADC, private cloud virtualization

 #### Pioneering Conjur secrets manager in the Singapore government